 What sets the Austell Project apart is that change is facilitated, through a strategy of ‘Greening’ and sculptural intervention as a means of capitalising on the existing character and assets within and around St Austell, not through large scale-changes to infrastructure or major development.
 The work is inspired by the Great tradition of Cornish Gardens, with links to Heligan and Eden, the dramatic coastlines and, perhaps most importantly the heritage and landscapes left as the legacy with the China Clay industry, known locally as ‘The Cornish Alps’ and the rich culture and history associated with this region of Cornwall.

 The masterplan is an evolving plan, with a goal to create a strong long term legacy, which seeks to improve the appeal of the town for both local community and visitors resulting in long term social and economic and environmental gain.
 It will also create strong connections between St Austell and its hinterlands.

-Meiloci are working alongside, Urban Recreation, Darren Hawkes Landscapes, Alex Murdin, Kneehigh, Edible St Austell, and Felt Branding; supported by numerous local businesses and councils.
+Meiloci are working alongside, Urban Recreation, Darren Hawkes Landscapes, Alex Murdin, Kneehigh, Edible St Austell, and Studio Felt; supported by numerous local businesses and councils.